 Brooke joined Watsi on October 21st, 2015.
-Four years ago, Brooke became the 1560th member to automatically support a new Watsi patient every month.
-Since then, 4,386 more people have become monthly donors!
-Brooke's most recent donation supported Joyce, a future doctor from Kenya, to fund surgery that will correct the curve in her spine.
+Six years ago, Brooke joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Brooke's most recent donation supported Thunchey, a creative high school student from Cambodia, to fund ear surgery so he can hear again.